robotics-action-group/hand-rl/getting_started.md

 ⚡~ cd hand-rl
 ⚡~/hand-rl ./job.sh sim-isaac dev
 ```
-`dev` mode starts the container `sim-isaac`, open a tty into the container and mount the project source code.
+The above command starts the container `sim-isaac` in `dev` mode, opens a tty into the container and mounts the project source code.

 1.6 Attach VS Code to the container.
-`Ctrl+Shift+p` in VS Code and type in `Dev Container: Attach to Running Container`, make sure extensions for Dev Container are setup.
+`Ctrl+Shift+p` in VS Code and type in `Dev Container: Attach to Running Container`.
+Make sure extensions Dev Containers are already setup.

 1.7 `hand-rl` repo should in `/workspace` and so is `isaaclab` folder.